Table of Contents

 - Functional Residual Capacity (FRC):

-- Air remaining in lungs after normal exhalation.
+- Volume of air remaining in lungs after normal expiration.

 - Vital Capacity (VC):

-- Maximum air a person can inhale after forced exhalation or exhale after forced inhalation.
+- Maximum volume of air that can be inhaled after forced expiration or exhaled after forced inspiration.

 - Total Lung Capacity (TLC):

-- Total air in lungs after forced inhalation.
+- Total volume of air present in lungs after forced inspiration.

 Exchange of Gases